top of page

 HELEN ROSE

 Helen is an avid yogi and enjoys empowering people to develop and sustain their own Hatha Yoga practice.
-Since 2013 she has explored various styles of Yoga, completed a three-year Hatha Yoga apprenticeship (Jaymin McQueen, Yoga Being, Whangarei) and attended workshops with Shandor Remete and Emma Balnaves (Shadow Yoga, Auckland and Adelaide).
-She continues to practice and study Hatha Yoga and receives regular teaching and mentorship with Martina Gotz (Stillness in Movement, Auckland).
+Since 2013, she has explored various styles of Yoga, completed a three-year Hatha Yoga Teaching apprenticeship (Jaymin Gansell, Hatha Haven Yoga, née Yoga Being, Whangārei), certified RYT 300-hour, and has attended various workshops with Shadow Yoga founders Shandor Remete and Emma Balnaves.
+She continues to practice and study Hatha Yoga and receives regular teaching and mentorship from Martina Gotz (Stillness in Movement, Auckland).

 Hatha Site Image 2.jpg